-Baccalaureate Field A baccalaureate degree or its equivalent in a science or engineering related field from an accredited college or university will be required, except in special cases.
-Prior academic work should include college mathematics through calculus, general biology, general and organic chemistry or the equivalent engineering courses.

-Generally qualified candidates may be required by the department to remove specific course work deficiencies by completing selected undergraduate courses prior to matriculation or graduation.

-Other Requirements At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.
-The student's grade point average for any postbaccalaureate course work must be 3.00/4.00 or greater.
+- Baccalaureate Field A baccalaureate degree or its equivalent in a science- or engineering-related field from an accredited college or university will be required, except in special cases.
+Prior academic work should include college mathematics, general biology and biochemistry, general and organic chemistry, or the equivalent engineering courses. - Generally, qualified candidates may be required by the department to remove specific course work deficiencies by completing selected undergraduate courses prior to matriculation or graduation. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.
+The student's grade point average

-Transcripts Required from all institutions where the applicant earned the last 60 semester hours (90 quarter hours) of credit toward the baccalaureate degree and from all institutions where postbaccalaureate work has been done.

-Tests Required GRE General is required and GRE Subject Test in Biology or Chemistry is recommended.
-Exceptions to the GRE requirement are made on a case-by-case basis.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 20, Listening 18, Speaking 21, and Writing 21 (new Internet-based TOEFL).
+- for any postbaccalaureate course work must be 3.00/4.00 or greater. - Transcripts Required from all institutions where the applicant earned the last 60 semester hours (90 quarter hours) of credit toward the baccalaureate degree and from all institutions where postbaccalaureate work has been done. - Tests Required GRE General or Subject Test in Biology or Chemistry is recommended.
+The GRE requirement may be waived for applicants with sufficient work experience in the biotechnology or science-related field on a case-by-case basis - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with sub-scores of Reading 20, Listening 18, Speaking 21, and Writing 21 (new Internet-based TOEFL).
 The TOEFL Internet-based Test (iBT) is the preferred test.
-Note: Exemptions to the TOEFL requirement are as stated in the UIC Graduate College Application Instructions, page 4.

-Letters of Recommendation Three required.
+Note: Exemptions to the TOEFL requirement are as stated in the UIC Graduate College Application Instructions, page 4. - Letters of Recommendation Three required.
 If applicant is employed one of the letters of reference must come from the employer confirming employer commitment to student participation.
-The other letters should be from former professors, teachers, or persons who can refer the candidate based on personal experience with the candidate's professional competence.

-Personal Statement Required; statement of career goals.
+The other letters should be from former professors, teachers or persons who can refer the candidate based on personal experience with the candidate's professional competence. - Personal Statement Required statement of career goals.